 Born in the US to immigrant parents from China, Amy Tan rejected her mother's expectations that she become a doctor and concert pianist.
 She chose to write fiction instead.
 Her much-loved, best-selling novels have been translated into 35 languages.
 In 2008, she wrote a libretto for The Bonesetter's Daughter, which premiered that September with the San Francisco Opera.

 Tan was the creative consultant for Sagwa, the Emmy-nominated PBS series for children, and she has appeared as herself on The Simpsons.
 She's the lead rhythm dominatrix, backup singer and second tambourine with the Rock Bottom Remainders, a literary garage band that has raised more than a million dollars for literacy programs.

-Amy Tan’s TED talks
+Amy Tan’s TED talk

 When author Amy Tan spoke at TED2008 this spring, she was putting the final touches on a brand-new project: the libretto for an opera based on her novel The Bonesetter’s Daughter.
 The opera, with music by Stewart Wallace, opened this weekend in San Francisco.
 You can hear excerpts from The Bonesetter’s Daughter on the New […]Continue reading

 Novelist Amy Tan digs deep into the creative process, journeying through her childhood and family history and into the worlds of physics and chance, looking for hints of where her own creativity comes from.
 It’s a wild ride with a surprise ending.
 (Recorded March 2008 in Monterey, California.
 Duration: 22:52.)
-Watch Amy Tan’s talk on […]Continue reading
+Watch Amy Tan’s talk […]Continue reading